-The Company expects you to act in a manner that will maintain its reputation for ethics, integrity and respect and that will foster a culture of honesty, trust, transparency and accountability in the workplace.
-At all times, you should exercise common sense, use your best judgment and keep in mind that you are required to comply with the spirit as well as the written words in this Code.
+The Company expects you to act in a manner that will maintain its reputation for ethics, integrity and respect and that will foster a culture of honesty, trust, transparency and accountability in the workplace and at any Company-related or Company-sponsored event.
+We follow the applicable laws and regulations that apply to the work we do and where we do business, including when representing the Company at events, conferences and meetings outside of the workplace.

+At all times, you should exercise common sense, use your best judgment, and keep in mind that you are required to comply with the spirit as well as the written words in this Code.

 This Code does not provide guidance on every circumstance you might face, but it supplies a framework for your actions and sets minimum standards that you are expected to meet or exceed.
 You must, at a minimum, conduct business in compliance with all applicable domestic and foreign laws, rules and regulations.
 When in doubt, ask before acting.

-Compliance with this Code is mandatory, and we take our commitment to ethics, integrity and compliance seriously.
+Compliance with this Code is mandatory, and we take our commitment to ethics, integrity, and compliance seriously.
 In addition, you are expected to:

-- understand and apply these principles of conduct, other Company policies, and legal requirements applicable to your position, and then determine the appropriate course of conduct; - seek guidance when in doubt about how to proceed from your manager, human resources, the General Counsel, the Chief Financial Officer, or other appropriate personnel; - comply with this Code, its principles and all applicable legal requirements; - observe the highest ethical standards of business conduct in your dealings with the Company's customers, suppliers, partners, service providers, competitors, employees, and anyone else with whom you have contact in the course of performing your job; and - notify your manager, Human Resources, the General Counsel or the Chief Financial Officer if you have knowledge of a possible violation of this Code, other Company policies or legal or regulatory requirements.
+- understand and apply these principles of conduct, other Company policies, and legal requirements applicable to your position, and then determine the appropriate course of conduct; - seek guidance when in doubt about how to proceed from your manager, human resources, the General Counsel, the Chief Financial Officer, or other appropriate personnel;

+- comply with this Code, its principles and all applicable legal requirements; - observe the highest ethical standards of business conduct in your dealings with the Company's customers, suppliers, partners, service providers, competitors, employees, and anyone else with whom you have contact in the course of performing your job; and - notify your manager, Human Resources, the Compliance Department, the General Counsel or the Chief Financial Officer if you have knowledge of a possible violation of this Code, other Company policies or legal or regulatory requirements.

 You are encouraged to ask questions and expected to report concerns of suspected violations to this Code.
 The Company promotes not only a "speak up" but a "speak up, listen up and act ethically and accordingly" culture.

-The Company prohibits all forms of retaliation against a person who in good faith files a whistleblower complaint or assists with an investigation or proceeding regarding a whistleblower complaint.
+The Company prohibits all forms of retaliation against a person who, based on a reasonable belief, files a whistleblower complaint or assists with an investigation or proceeding regarding a whistleblower complaint.

 Refer to the Whistleblower Policy for more information related to reporting concerns.